davidahmann/relia_oss/docs/faq.md

 ### How is this different from CloudHealth/Vantage?
 Those are **Reporting Tools** (Post-Deployment).
 Relia is a **Prevention Tool** (Pre-Deployment).
 You use Relia to *prevent* the spike that Vantage reports on 30 days later.

+## People Also Ask

+### What is the best open source Terraform cost tool?
+Relia is a free, privacy-first option.
+It estimates AWS costs from `.tf` files without sending data to any SaaS.
+It is ideal for teams who want control and simplicity.

+### How do I calculate EC2 cost from Terraform?
+Run `relia estimate .` in your Terraform directory.
+Relia parses `instance_type` and fetches the exact hourly rate from AWS to give you a monthly projection.